MsDysphoria/File-Shredder/README.md

 ## Description

-Finds keywords in file naming and content, overwrites the content and shreds
+Finds keywords in file naming and content in a specified directory, overwrites the content of files and shreds

 ## Table of Contents
 - [Information](#information)